Huskers change attitude and approach at the plate, close out Columbia series with a win

 Freshman Caleb Feekin got the start and threw 2 1/3 innings (56 pitches).
 Six pitchers followed for the Huskers, including freshman Quinn Mason (four strikeouts in two innings) and Max Schreiber, who threw only 20 pitches in 2 1/3 innings to close the game.
 Feekin earned the win.

-Bolt said he didn’t know as of Sunday who will start in mid-week home against Northern Colorado.
+Bolt said he didn’t know as of Sunday who will start in the mid-week home series against Northern Colorado.
 He's happy, however, to close the weekend with some momentum.

 “Getting a series win here is a good start to the homestand,” Bolt said.
 “We needed to finish this thing off.
 I know it’s cliché, but we literally just need to show up and focus on that game, that day and not worry about our record is.
 Just compete as hard as we can that day.”